isomerpages/mlaw-lripd/_information-for-public/Licensing Action Taken.md

 variant: tiptap
 description: ""
 ---
-<p>This list contains the licensing actions taken by the Licensing Officer
+<p>This list sets out the licensing action taken by the Licensing Officer
 pursuant to section 56 of the Insolvency, Restructuring and Dissolution Act 2018.</p>
 <p></p>